sujaykhandekar/Titanic_visualization/README.md

 ## Feedback

-I received feedback about my viz from 2 people.
+I received feedback about my story from 2 people.
 Below were some of points they mentioned and I incorporated the changes accordingly

 ### Feedback 1 =>
 I am recording below the exact concerns pointed out by reader 1: